 Make-up lessons should be scheduled at a mutually-convenient time.

-District-owned instruments that are checked out by families are the responsibility of that family.
+District-owned instruments checked out by families are the responsibility of that family.
 They should be insured.
-The Performing Arts Office offers insurance ranging from $20-$40.00 per year depending on their value.
+The Performing Arts Office offers insurance ranging from $20-$40.00 per year depending on instrument value.
 The forms must be obtained from the band or orchestra director and returned to them with payment.
 Please read the forms carefully.
 Negligence is not covered.
 Deductibles range from $50-80.00.